jrderuiter/snakemake-exome/README.md

 * The input reads are trimmed to remove adapters and/or poor quality base calls using cutadapt.
 * The trimmed reads are aligned to the reference genome using bwa mem.
-The alignments are sorted using picard SortSam and indexed using samtools.
+* The alignments are sorted using picard SortSam and indexed using samtools.
-* Bam files from multiple lanes are merged using picard tools.
+* Bam files from multiple lanes are merged using picard MergeSamFiles.
 * Picard MarkDuplicates is used to remove optical/PCR duplicates.
 * Variant calls are generated using freebayes.

 QC statistics are generated using fastqc and samtools stats, and are summarized using multiqc.

+**Note that this workflow is still under active development.**

 ## Usage